ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ```

 !!! warning
-    You can't finish unsuccessfully action that finished or not initiated.
+    If you finish action unsuccessfully that is finished or not initiated, then this method will throw `utils::ExceptionInvalidState`.

 #### **IsFinishedWithError**